ZinniXX004/ZinniXX004/README.md

 `Warning: Authorized access only.`

-> I'm a Biomedical Engineering student obsessed with reverse-engineering how life works and simulating it with code.
-I don't just write software, I build digital ecosystems.
+> I'm a Biomedical Engineering student obsessed with ~~reverse-engineering~~ how life works and simulating it with code.
+I don't just write software, I also build ~~digital ecosystems~~ something.

 > When I'm not analyzing bio-signals or training neural nets to predict the future, I'm usually breaking things in Rust or automating my entire existence with Python.
-I live in the terminal, speak in binary, and drink way too much caffeine.
+I live in the terminal, speak in ~~binary~~, and drink way too much caffeine.

 📡 **Current Objective:** Integrating AI/ML into biological frameworks.

-💀 **Status:** Surviving engineering school & fighting memory leaks.
+💀 **Status:** Surviving engineering & fighting memory leaks.

 👾 **Side Quest:** Building web apps that don't suck.